20 Smart Tips to Help You Nail Grocery Shopping on a Budget

 19 .
 Scan your receipts

 There are so many different ways to save money with your receipts, and it pays to use them, especially a lot of them.
-Get cashback from ibotta (sign up for $20 in welcome bonuses) for buying an item (earn bonus too), and earn points with fetch on the whole receipt, and why not use Coupons.com to either print manufacturers coupons or use their digital ones with their app.
+Get cashback from ibotta (sign up for $10 in welcome bonuses) for buying an item (earn bonus too), and earn points with fetch on the whole receipt.
+And, why not use Coupons.com to either print manufacturer’s coupons or use their digital ones with their app.

 20 .
 Use cash